-In this week’s post, we take a look at “in-the-wild” phishing attacks and talk about how to counter them.
+In this week’s post, we take a look at “in-the-wild” phishing attacks and talk about how to protect against a phishing attack and how to counter them.
 Protecting yourself from phishing and malware attacks is not only important, it’s a fundamental Internet survival skill, made even more essential if you have a web presence you depend on.
 A compromised workstation could lead to compromised credentials, ultimately leading to complete control of your website by bad actors.
 We don’t want that.

 Here are two examples of phishing attacks that were carried out.
 In each example, we will give you the detection ratio of a free service for detecting malware, VirusTotal, just to demonstrate the likelihood that the malware in the example would have been caught by a standard antivirus tool.